Race Facts – Dutch Grand Prix

 Verstappen delighted the home fans once more in 2022 with a second successive Zandvoort win.
 305,000 attended the first Dutch Grand Prix weekend to run at full capacity since 1985.
 The attendance figure was a new record for the event.
 That figure was equalled in 2023 as Verstappen took another home win in a thrilling wet to dry race.

-Zandvoort re-joined the calendar on a three-year deal and signed a two-year contract extension in December 2022.
-Under the latest deal, the Dutch Grand Prix will remain on the Formula 1 calendar until at least 2025.
+Zandvoort re-joined the calendar on a three-year deal and signed a further two-year contract extension in December 2022.
+That deal secured the future of the Dutch Grand Prix until at least 2025.
+In December 2024, race organisers announced a further one-year contract extension while also sharing news that 2026 will be the race’s final appearance on the F1 calendar.

 Dutch Grand Prix: Did You Know?